ambar93/ParkingLot/README.md

 This command will execute the shell script.
 It will compile, build, test and run the code.

 # Testing
 The parking_lot shell script runs the test by the command mvn test.
-These tests cover the functionality of the project.
+These tests cover the functionality of the project.<br>
 Testng is used to write the test cases.These test cases run on all the functions, asserting the given and expected output.

 # Project Structure
 The given project has mainclass called **App.java**.
-This file is responsible of taking input from user and then calling the appropriate functions.
+This file is responsible of taking input from user and then calling the appropriate functions.<br>
 Apart from App.java, the **Apptest.java** is the file where test cases are written.These test cases are run using testng.xml.
 The project contains a java file named **Car.java**.
-The file acts as a model for Car, with color, slot and registration number as data members.
+The file acts as a model for Car, with color, slot and registration number as data members.<br>
-I kept slot as a data member since each car will be assoicated with a slot number.
+I kept slot as a data member since each car will be assoicated with a slot number.<br>

 The utility class called **ParkingUtil.java** has all the functions implemented in it.
-These functions are called by App.java on basis of input passed by the user.
+These functions are called by App.java on basis of input passed by the user.<br>
 I have made a seperate java file called **CartoColorDictionary.java** .
-This file basically maintains a hashmap with key as color and value as list of car objects.
+This file basically maintains a hashmap with key as color and value as list of car objects.<br>
 Though I could have got slot numbers/ registration numbers that belong to a particular color even without a ColorToCardictionary but, the searching time will be very high.
-So here a seperate class called ColorToCarDictionary which will add and remove and list ids of a particular color.This makes querying easy.
+So here a seperate class called ColorToCarDictionary which will add and remove and list ids of a particular color.This makes querying easy.<br>